Claire’s Blue Light In Outlander Explained

 Is Claire’s Blue Light Connected To Time Travel?

 That is why Outlander Timeline Explained belongs in this cluster.
-Even if the blue light is not “time travel” in the strictest sense, it lives inside the same larger architecture of knowledge, consequence, and fate.
+Even if the blue light is not “time travel” in the strictest sense, it lives inside the same larger architecture of knowledge, consequence, fate, and cost.
+It is another way the show asks what happens when ordinary human love collides with extraordinary knowledge.

 Why This Changes Claire’s Story